 The global business analytics market continues to grow steadily as we speak, indicating that there’s a rapidly growing demand for certified business analytics experts.

-In fact, business analysis ranked as one of the most in-demand skills of 2019.
+In fact, business analysis ranked as one of the most in-demand skills.
 Unfortunately, the demand far exceeds their supply, and while this is bad news for companies, it is great for aspirants who’re looking to build a career in Data Science.

 The proven pathway to entering the business analytics domain is by opting for a certification course or training program.
 For instance, the Global Master Certificate in Business Analytics is an excellent choice to broaden your domain knowledge and take your career to the next level.